YehLi/xmodaler/docs/tutorials/getting_started.md

 ### Training & Evaluation in Command Line

-We provide a script in "train_net.py", that is made to train all the configs provided in X-modaler.
+We provide a script in "train_net.py", which is made to train all the configs provided in X-modaler.
 You may want to use it as a reference to write your own training script.

 To train a model(e.g., UpDown) with "train_net.py", first setup the corresponding datasets following [datasets](using_builtin_datasets.md), then run:
 ```